-The Authority's senior lien debt service coverage ratio for all bonds was 1.82 in fiscal year 2019, 2.07 in fiscal year 2018, and 1.99 in fiscal year 2017.
-The Authority's ratio of net revenues to total debt service and other funding payments was 1.06 in fiscal year 2019, 1.10 in fiscal year 2018, and 1.85 in fiscal year 2017.
+The Authority's senior lien debt service coverage ratio for all bonds was 1.67 in fiscal year 2020, 1.82 in fiscal year 2019, and 2.07 in fiscal year 2018.
+The Authority's ratio of net revenues to total debt service and other funding payments was 1.00 in fiscal year 2020, 1.06 in fiscal year 2019, and 1.10 in fiscal year 2018.

+For fiscal year 2020, the Authority paid \$106.5 million to senior debt bondholders and incurred \$70.9 million in other funding payments.
+Funding payments are mainly due to deposits to the renewal and replacement fund for long-term renewal and replacement and the cash portion of projects under contract.
+The decrease in senior coverage compared to prior year was due to a decrease in net revenues for coverage purposes of \$7.4 million and increase in senior debt service of \$5.1 million.
+For fiscal year 2020, principal payments increased by \$6.7 million.
+Interest payment for fiscal year 2020 decreased by \$1.6 million.

-For fiscal year 2019, the Authority paid \$101.4 million to senior debt bondholders and \$72.5 million in other funding payments.
-Funding payments mainly are due to deposits to the renewal and replacement fund for long-term renewal and replacement and the cash portion of projects.
+For fiscal year 2019, the Authority paid \$101.4 million to senior debt bondholders and incurred \$72.5 million in other funding payments.
+Funding payments are mainly due to deposits to the renewal and replacement fund for long-term renewal and replacement and the cash portion of projects.
 The decrease in senior coverage compared to prior year was due to a decrease in net revenues for coverage purposes of \$20.9 and increase in senior debt service of \$2.0 million.
 For fiscal year 2019, principal payments increased by \$3.2 million.
 Interest payments for fiscal year 2019 decreased by \$1.3 million.
-For fiscal year 2018, the Authority paid \$99.4 million to senior debt bondholders and \$87.3 million in other funding payments.
-Funding payments mainly are due to deposits to the renewal and replacement fund for the cash portion of projects.
-The increase in senior coverage compared to prior year was due to an increase in net revenues of \$15.8; partially offset by an increase in senior debt service of \$3.7 million.
-For fiscal year 2018, principal payments increased by \$4.9 million due to an increase in principal payments of \$2.8 million for the Series 2013A Bonds, \$1.5 million for the Series 2010A Bonds, \$410,000 for the Series 2014B Bonds, and \$170,000 for the Series 2005 Bonds.
-Interest payments for fiscal year 2018 decreased by \$1.1 million, primarily due to the Series 2006 Bonds of \$1.2 million which were refunded via the Series 2016A Bonds issuance, and several series of bonds of \$950,000 due to lower outstanding balances, partially offset by \$1.0 million related to the issuance of Series 2016A Bonds.